COVID-19 was supposed to be the death knell for brick-and-mortar retailers. But many that remained open thrived – and so are these retail stocks.

-After cratering in March (-8.2% from February) and April (-14.7% from March), retail sales have bounced back since stay-at-home orders have been lifted, jumping 18.3% in May, 8.4% in June and 1.2% in July.
-Americans were raring to get out and go places after two months of quarantine, and a lot of them flocked to their nearest hardware store, clothing store or restaurant.
-And the national chain stores that have the most locations and the widest reach benefited greatly from the rush back to physical retailers.
+But as Covid cases have fallen sharply as more Americans get vaccinated, America’s great reopening is underway.
+You see it in the retail sales: this March, they were up 10.7%, though they were unexpectedly flat in April.
+Still, Americans are raring to get out and go places after months of quarantine and social distancing, and a lot of them have been flocking to their nearest hardware store, clothing store or restaurant.
+And the national chain stores that have the most locations and the widest reach have benefited greatly from the rush back to physical retailers.

-15 Brick-and-Mortar Retail Stocks Crushing the Market
+10 Brick-and-Mortar Retail Stocks Crushing the Market

 Check out some of the strong sales results reported by large public brick-and-mortar retailers in their most recent quarter:

-Camping World Holdings (CWH): 9% growth
+Camping World Holdings (CWH): 51.6% growth

 Deckers Outdoor Corp.
-(DECK): 2.3% growth
+(DECK): 49.7% growth

-That’s 15 brick-and-mortar retail stocks, all outperforming both the market and the retail sector as a whole by a wide margin.
-They range from large caps to small caps (PZZA and CWH), from restaurant and fast-food chains to home improvement stores, athletic apparel, kitchenware, electronics, women’s fashion, camping equipment, swimming pools, tractors and recreational vehicles.
+Every single one of these 10 brick-and-mortar retail stock has managed to top the 12% gain in the S&P 500 so far this year.
+They range from large caps to small caps (CWH), from restaurant and fast-food chains to home improvement stores, kitchenware, electronics, women’s fashion, camping equipment, tractors and recreational vehicles.
 And unlike Amazon, all of them have physical locations you can buy from.

-If you invested in any of these 15 stocks this year, you’ve made good money.
+If you invested in any of these 10 stocks this year, you’ve made good money.
 And with the economy recovering and consumer confidence improving, their runs might be far from over.